Protect Your Rights in Court

 An Overview of the Springfield MO Municipal Court

-What Cases Does the Springfield MO Municipal Court Handle?
+What Cases Does the Springfield Missouri Municipal Court Handle?

-The Municipal Court handles minor criminal cases, including driving while intoxicated (DWIs), assault, violations of city ordinances, and other civil cases.
+The Springfield Municipal Court handles minor criminal cases, including driving while intoxicated (DWIs), assault, traffic violations, violations of city ordinances, and other civil cases.

 The Springfield Municipal Court also has the power to collect fines for traffic violations, such as speeding, failure to yield, failure to stop, headlight violations, no registration, and other non-accident traffic violations.